-Bruxism Prevention, Diagnosis and Treatment Madison
+Bruxism Prevention, Diagnosis and Treatment in Madison

-Grinding Your Teeth at Night
+Night Bruxism: Grinding Your Teeth while Sleeping

 How Do I Know if I Have Bruxism?

-- Teeth that are flattened, fractured, chipped or loose
+- Teeth become worn, chipped, or loose

 - Increased tooth sensitivity